- It's time for a reality check - one that actually answers the questions, "What are we doing?" and "What are we going to do to change?"

-- The first thing to change has to be our priorities if any of the changes we want to see will become manifest.
+- The first thing we need to change has to be our priorities if we really want to see the changes become manifest.

 Now most people who know me know that I am not the most politically correct person, so I’m going to be a bit blunt and say that what we tend to do is absolute crap.
 Rubbish.
 And a bit pointless too.

 What are we doing in life?

 You see no matter what people decide to do in January as a 'New Year's Resolution' or in June as a 'Mid-Year Change' their lives are mostly the same.
 We wake up every day, spend hours traveling to work to earn money to pay for the clothes, the car that gets us to work, and the big house that we do not use most of the time because we are working.

 We then spend about 6 hours a day on Facebook, Twitter and Instagram to try and convince everyone else that our lives are actually different.
 I am looking right now, and I can see one of my doctor clients is on a shopping expedition.
 I also know their debts are bigger than Trump Tower.

 All this does is make us spend money we do not have on things we do not need to impress people we do not really know or even like.
 And while we are all sick to death doing this, we think if we don’t do it we have somehow failed ourselves and the people around us.

 You see, we all decide we will set up in business or be employed in a good job, work hard, make lots of money, and when the time is right, we will retire and undertake all the things we wanted to do earlier in life.
 There are, however, one or two problems with this.

 The issue is that as you get older, you find that it’s a bit late to have all your adventures because your knees no longer work.
 You also can’t go to the beach wearing a swimsuit because you now wear adult nappies as you cannot control your bladder anymore.
 It gets worse.
 Strolling on the beach with a walker really doesn’t work, and trying to eat shellfish with false teeth really can’t be fun.